Soft insoles for estimating 3D ground reaction forces using 3D printed foam-like sensors: Introduction

 Therefore, several groups have worked on designing insole sensors for measuring ground reaction forces via the use of several types of sensors.
-Commercially available load cells have been utilized for sensing insoles \cite{veltink2005ambulatory} but have the downside of being bulky.
-Hence, soft sensors could be a good candidate for force sensing as demonstrated by Kong et. al\cite{kong2009gait} via air pressure sensors embedded in the shoe.
-Furthermore, several insoles sensors that use capacitive sensors embedded in textiles\cite{Zhang2019} as well as piezo-resistive sensors\cite{de2021development} have been researched and are only limited to measurement of normal force and the center of pressure, not shear.
-Typically, the aforementioned sensors also require careful and manual manufacturing processes such as moulding\cite{kim2018air} and manually coiling a tube \cite{wachtel2017design}.
-Therefore techniques such as 3D printing can reduce the complexity of manually manufacturing these devices as well as human error.
+Commercially available load cells have been utilized for integrating sensing into insoles \cite{veltink2005ambulatory} but have the downside of being bulky.
+A solution to overcome this downside is to use soft/flexible sensors.
+For instance, by using air pressure sensors embedded in the shoe \cite{kong2009gait}, capacitive sensors embedded in textiles \cite{Zhang2019}, and piezoresistive sensors\cite{de2021development}.
+However, these insoles were often limited to the measurement of vertical ground reaction force (GRF) and not the mediolateral and anteroposterior GRFs.
+Typically, these are realized using manufacturing processes such as molding \cite{kim2018air} and manually coiling a tube \cite{wachtel2017design}.
+More recently, researchers have been investigating 3D printing, which can realize high geometric complexity without requiring complicated processing steps.